ValveSoftware/GameNetworkingSockets/README.md

   * Clang 3.3 or later
   * Visual Studio 2017 or later
 * OpenSSL 1.1.0 or later
+* (If using OpenSSL < 1.1.1 ) ed25519-donna and curve25519-donna.
+We've made some
+  minor changes, so the source is included in this project.
 * Google protobuf (3.0+ recommended, but 2.6.1+ should work)
-* ed25519-donna and curve25519-donna.
-We've made some minor changes, so the source is included in this project.

 #### OpenSSL